Click here to sign up for my free Rick’s Tech Tips Newsletter!

 I bought one of the external USB drive enclosures for the old hard drive, then I plugged it into a USB port and copied all of my files onto another external drive.

 The SSD is working great and so is the old hard drive (which is now being used as an external drive).
 The problem is the old drive still contains the original partitions for the operating system and the system recovery files.

 Rick’s answer: It sounds like you did everything just right Aaron, and I’ll bet you’re enjoying the speed increase provided by the SSD!

 Since you already have your files copied off of the old drive onto another one, you can easily repartition the old hard drive and reformat it as one larger, single partition drive.

 Important: Following the instructions below on the wrong drive (in this case the SSD) will wipe out everything on the boot drive and render the laptop unbootable.

-Therefore, you agree that if all of your folding money magically turns into losing scratch-off lottery tickets, your dog hijacks the postman’s mail truck and drives it to Disney World to audition for the role of Goofy, or everything on your SSD gets wiped out and you have to re-install Windows, it won’t be the fault of your humble tech blogger (namely me).
+Therefore, you agree that if all of your folding money turns into losing scratch-off lottery tickets, your dog hijacks the postman’s mail truck and drives it to Disney World to audition for the role of Goofy, or everything on your SSD gets wiped out and you have to reinstall Windows, it won’t be the fault of your humble tech blogger (namely me).

 If you agree with everything you read above, please feel free to continue with the steps listed below to repartition and reformat your old hard drive:

-1 – Before you do anything else, create a System Repair Disc and a Backup Image of the SSD just in case you accidentally re-partition the wrong drive (trust me, it happens).
+1 – Before you do anything else, create a Backup Image of the SSD just in case you accidentally re-partition the wrong drive (trust me, it happens).

 2 – Disconnect all external drives from the PC (the other USB hard drive as well as all thumb drives and memory cards) except for the old hard drive that you are now wanting to re-partition.

 4 – Right-click on This PC (in the left-hand column) and then click Manage.

 5 – Click Disk Management.